angelobo/SemPubEvaluator/README.md

 The directory ``gold-standard/`` contains the gold standard used for the training phase and the evaluation (when available).

-The gold standard used for the training phase in Semantic Publishing Challenge 2016 are in the folder: ``gold-standard/2016/TD/`` (one folder for each task).
+The gold standard used for the training phase in 2016 are in the folder: ``gold-standard/2016/TD/`` (one folder for each task).

 ## How to run the evaluation